How Speaking Multiple Languages Slows Aging

 By the way, this is not the first study linking multilingualism to improved cognitive health in older age.

 “Bilingualism and multilingualism are the norm internationally.
 However, most native English speakers are monolingual: they speak only English.
-Therefore, these results regarding the positive cognitive and health effects of bilingualism and multilingualism as we age may come as a surprise to them,” commented linguistics professor Stephen May from the School of Indigenous Education at Auckland University (USA) on his colleagues’ new work.
+Therefore, these results regarding the positive cognitive and health effects of bilingualism and multilingualism as we age may come as a surprise to them,” commented linguistics professor Stephen May from the School of Indigenous Education at Auckland University.

 The findings from the study were published in the journal Nature Aging.